 Description

-The execution command is used to register the MT to, or deregister the MT from, 5GS network over non-3GPP access.
+The set command is used to register the MT to, or deregister the MT from, 5GS network over non-3GPP access.
 If the MT is already in the requested state, the command is ignored and the OK response is returned.
 If the requested state cannot be achieved, an ERROR or +CME ERROR response is returned.
 Extended error responses are enabled by the +CMEE command.
 Refer clause 9.2 for possible <err> values.

 Any active PDP contexts will be automatically deactivated when the registration state changes to deregistered.